JrVerbiest/Udacity-Projects/README.md

 ### [🔗 A Dynamic Risk Assessment System](https://github.com/JrVerbiest/Udacity_Machine_Learning_DevOps_Engineer_Nanodegree/tree/main/Dynamic%20risk%20assessment%20system)

+🔨 **Skills:** Machine learning ops troubleshooting • AutoML • ML project reporting • Automated model scoring • API configuration • Model drift • Continuous model updating • Calling APIs • Model score recording • Machine learning data recording • Data ingestion • Model Deployment

-In this project, students will make predictions about attrition risk in a fabricated dataset.
+In this project, students will predict attrition risk in a fabricated dataset.
 They’ll set up automated processes to ingest data and score, re-train, and re-deploy ML models that predict attrition risk.
 They’ll write scripts to automatically check for new data and check for model drift.
-They’ll also set up API’s that allow users to access model results, metrics, and diagnostics.
+They’ll also set up APIs that allow users to access model results, metrics, and diagnostics.
 After completing this project, students will have a full end-to-end, automated ML project that performs risk assessments.
 This project can be a useful addition to students’ portfolios, and the concepts they apply in the project can be applied to business problems across a variety of industries.

-## Machine Learning Engineer - Nanodegree
+## Machine Learning Engineer Nanodegree

 [Certificate Of Completion](http://jrverbiest.eu/docs/Certificate%20Machine%20Learning%20Engineer%20Nanodegree.pdf)